stardazed/stardazed/asset/json-parser-stream/README.md

 @stardazed/json-parser-stream
 =============================
-A TransformStream that transforms JSON text to its structural parts.
+A TransformStream that transforms JSON text to actionable tokens.
 Use for SAX-like streaming processing of JSON data, e.g. very large documents or documents coming in incrementally from the network.